 An article by Sharon L. Lynch (CNBC Contributor) points out that these borrowers are much more successful simply by knowing where to apply!
 She quotes Guy Cecala, publisher and chief executive officer of “Inside Mortgage Finance”, who recommends comparing underwriting information from traditional lenders to “non-bank” lenders.
 “There is nothing wrong with getting a loan from a non-bank,” Cecala said.
 “Often you’ll get better terms, better service and looser underwriting.”
 And if the borrower does not fit these flexible guidelines, “non-banks” can put together deals with niche lenders that serve self-employed and high net-worth borrowers.

 Ms. Lynch also points out that, in addition to self-employed borrowers, an increasing percentage of households headed by 65- to-74-year-olds carry debt backed by their homes.
-Obtaining a mortgage on fixed income can be challenging.
+Obtaining a mortgage on fixed income can be challenging and is when reading about the best professionals from these news could be really helpful for this purpose.
 For example, Fannie Mae’s HomeReady program allows the income of adult children to be considered in an application even if they don’t plan to reside in their parents’ home.
 In other cases, “non-bank” lenders may count a percentage of assets in qualifying for a loan.

 loanDepot’s gamut of options still includes interest-only loans that might be right for people who earn a low base salary and periodic bonuses or that may plan to pay a home off in the near future.
 Even adjustable-rate mortgages that regularly fluctuate may be best suited to borrowers who can pay off the mortgage if payments rise too high.